Cravath’s London Office Moves to 100 Cheapside

 Cravath partners Christine A. Varney, Karin A. DeMasi, Rachel G. Skaistis and Lauren A. Moskowitz were recognized by Benchmark Litigation in the 2024 edition of the “Top 250 Women in Litigation,” which honors “the most distinguished women in the world of litigation.”
 Inclusion in the list is based on a review of individual litigators’ professional activities, client feedback surveys and one‑on‑one interviews.
 This is the eleventh consecutive year in which Christine has been selected for inclusion in the publication.
 Karin and Rachel are recognized for the seventh year, and Lauren is recognized for the fourth year.

 Among other notable accolades, Ms. Moskowitz has been included among Benchmark Litigation’s “Top 250 Women in Litigation” and Crain’s New York Business’s “Notable Women in Law,” and she was recognized as a “Bankruptcy MVP” by Law360.
-Chambers USA has recommended her for general commercial and securities litigation, and The Legal 500 US has named her a “Leading Lawyer” for financial services and recognized her general commercial, securities, antitrust, appellate and media and entertainment work.
+Chambers USA has recommended her for general commercial and securities litigation, and The Legal 500 US has named her a “Leading Lawyer” for financial services, general commercial and securities litigation, in addition to recognizing her work in antitrust, appellate and media and entertainment litigation.
 In 2024, the New York State Bar Association presented Ms. Moskowitz with the Hon.
 Shira A. Scheindlin Award for Excellence in the Courtroom, awarded annually to “a female litigator who has distinguished herself in the courtroom in either the federal or state courts in New York and who has shown a commitment to mentoring young attorneys in the legal community.”

 Ms. Moskowitz’s representative matters include: